MrBigTree/study-note-cp-level2/linux.md

 ## 4 File System

-$PATH: environment variable
+- $PATH: environment variable
   - echo $PATH will see all the dir of your $PATH variable,
   - you can put shell file under these folders, and input the shell file name in command line to run it (not need to specify the dir of that shell).

-Root of the directory
+- Root of the directory
   - etc: host-specific system and its application configuration files; etc/shells has a list of shells available
   - bin: contains executable files required for the system and its users
   - sbin: system binary files
   - dev: device files that represent physical devices on the system
   - home: user home dir
   - lib: essential shared libary
   - tmp: temporary files/bin contains executable files required for the system and its users,
-- var: variable files
+  - var: variable files. log files and admin files.
   - root: home dir for root user
   - usr: multi user utilities and applications
   - mnt: mount point for temp mount filesystems

-Link

-- a hard link can not created for a dir

-File systems for different device
+- File systems for different device
   - iso9660: CD-ROM
   - cifs: MSFT, remote, sharing file and other devices on a network;
   - cfs: remote
   - ntfs: MSFT, local, the default file system used by Windows operating systems, starting with Windows NT.

+- fstab
-fstab: a lookup table; mount refer it to mount filesystems
+  - a lookup table; mount refer it to mount filesystems

-free: the utility to display the amount of free space and the amount of memory used by the system
+- free: the utility to display the amount of free space and the amount of memory used by the system

-UUID: a hex 128 value that uniquely identifies an object on the internet
+- UUID: a hex 128 value that uniquely identifies an object on the internet

-mounting and / root dir
+- mounting and / root dir
   - always mount devices and filesystems one level below the root dir
   - don't mount in /, system will crush
   - root / is mounted automatically during boot up
   - you can't mount two filesystems at the same mount point

+### fdisk -l /dev/sdb
+- is a command used to display partition information for the specified device /dev/sdb.
+The output of this command will show details such as the number of partitions, their size and type, and the available space on the disk.
+Here are some key terms related to disk partitions:
+- Partitions: A partition is a logical section of a physical disk that can be used to store data or install an operating system.
+- Physical drives: A physical drive is a storage device, such as a hard disk or solid-state drive (SSD), that is installed in a computer.
+- Extended drives: An extended partition is a type of partition that can be divided into one or more logical drives.
+- Logical drives: A logical drive is a partition that has been formatted and assigned a drive letter or mount point.
+- Space on disk: This refers to the amount of free space available on the disk, which can be used to store data or install programs.
+- how many logical drives are created? check the extended drive start and end.
+And count how many drives has start and end in this range.
+- you can have 1 to 4 partitions (primary + extended)
+- logical drives are reside in extended drive
+- you are only allow to have one extended drive (but you can have multiple logical drive reside in extended drive)
+- all drive except extended drive and its logical drives are primary partitions.

+### Memory
+- Physical memory: Also known as RAM (Random Access Memory), physical memory is the actual hardware in a computer that stores DATA and instructions temporarily.
+- Logical memory: This refers to the memory addresses used by a PROGRAM or PROCESS.
+It is an abstract concept that allows a program to access physical memory.
+- Virtual memory: Virtual memory is a technique that allows a computer to use hard disk space as an extension of physical memory.
+When physical memory is full, data is temporarily swapped to the hard disk, freeing up space in physical memory for other processes.

+### Swap space
+- is a portion of a hard disk that is used as virtual memory when the system runs out of physical memory.
+Swap space can be configured on a Linux system using the `mkswap` command, and is typically stored in a dedicated partition or a swap file.
+When the system needs more memory than is available in physical memory, it will transfer less frequently used data from RAM to the swap space on the hard disk.
+This allows the system to continue running, albeit more slowly, without crashing due to lack of memory.
+- check all swap:   `swapon -s`

+### Link
+- a hard link can not created for a dir
+- hard link has the same inode as the original file
+- soft link has different inode as the file
+- when delete the file, soft link still exist but inactive
+- when delete the file, hard link ?
+- cannot create hard link for directory
+-

 ## 5 User Management